FuchsEDV/Thrixty/README.md

 ### 9.)
 Change Log
 * V1.6dev:
+	*
 	* Changed effects of "direction" option.
 Will now simply reverse the filelist before load, instead of fuzzy logic.
 	* Renamed "seconds-per-turn" to "cycle-duration".
 * V1.5.1:
 	* Fullpage disabled on mobile devices - it is not working properly on those small screens (and actually unneccessary).
 * V1.5:
+	* Allowed double-finger-zoom, when touching with <b>both fingers at the same time</b>.<br>
+	This cannot be made more intuitive, as there are issues with non-conventional event uses. (look previous)
 	* Browser-developers are not able to follow conventions or standards.<br>
 	Thus positions and sizes are now calculated instead of declarated.
-	* Allowed double-finger-zoom, when touching with <b>both fingers at the same time</b>.<br>
-	This cannot be made more intuitive, as there are issues with non-conventional event uses. (look above)
 	* Included information for developers into the Readme.
 Expecially for the namespace object "ThrixtyPlayer".
 	* Moved version number into the ThrixtyPlayer Object.
 	* Implemented a parameter for Autoplay: "thrixty-autoplay".